briggsprashar/sports_metric_analysis/README.md

     ```
 - Extracted output(s):
     - `players_with_baseline_2025.csv` - contains all players with baseline and current value
-    - `risky_players_2025.csv` - containts STD threshold, percentilethreshold, riskSTD and riskPercentile
+    - `risky_players_2025.csv` - contains STD threshold, percentile threshold, riskSTD and riskPercentile
     - `athletes_overdue_testing.csv` contains players not tested more than 30 days
     - `part4_flagged_only.csv` - list of players that are flagged only
     - `part4_flagged_all_players.csv` - list of players